Nerunerunerune for Adults: Japanese candy tugs at our reporter’s nostalgia…and taste buds

 The next step was to add the ‘White grape 2’ powder to the mix and stir even more.

 All that was left was to stir once more, which Daiki did.
 As the candy began to form into a creamy mound, he felt his shame ebbing away.
-“Who cares if I want to eat candy like a kid?
+“Who cares if I want to eat candy meant for kids?
 I’m not ashamed of who I am!”
 Daiki thought, his thoughts intensifying with each stir of the spoon.

 Next up was the ‘Red grape 1’ powder, which he dutifully added water to and began to mix.